eclipse-ecsp/uidam-user-management/README.md

 1. Install PostgreSQL and a Database manager tool like [DBeaver](https://dbeaver.com/2022/02/17/how-to-download-and-install-dbeaver/)
 2. If it is a fresh installation then need to create uidam_management database and uidam schema in uidam_management database before running the application.
-3. If database already exists then we can verify if schema exists and if not then create schema.
-4. Steps to create db and schema(fresh installation)
+3. Steps to create db and schema(fresh installation)
    1. Drop role if exist - DROP ROLE IF EXISTS uidam_management;
    2. Create a user for db - create user uidam_management with password  'uidam_management';
    3. alter user uidam_management CREATEDB;